Skip to Main Content

 Peer reviewers can differentiate between unnecessary and necessary resources by reviewing the library guide's learning objectives.
 If a resource is presented in the guide that does not align with a learning objective, it should be flagged as unnecessary.
 An additional example of an unnecessary resource is an outdated one.
 If the institution deems an assessment tool as outdated, they should not reference the assessment tool in the guide.

-Watch the Standard 23 video:
+Watch the Standard 23 video

-Moukhliss, S. (n. d.).
+Moukhliss, S. (n. d.)
 Standard 23.
-Canvas Studio.
+Canvas Commons.

-23. Text content is available in an easily accessed format, preferably HTML.
+23. Text content is available in easily accessed format, preferably HTML.
 ALT text content is readable by assistive technology, including PDF or any text contained in an image.

 Annotation for Standard 23

 Check for accessible content by using an accessibility tool such as WebAIM or by requesting editorial access to a copy of the guide from the Peer Review Coordinator.
-Otherwise, they may choose to open their select browser with their browser's applicable command to view HTML coding.
+Otherwise, they may choose to open their selected browser with their browser's applicable command to view HTML coding.

 Watch the Standard 24 video:

-Moukhliss, S. (n. d.).
+Moukhliss, S. (n. d.)
 Standard 24.
 Canvas Studio.

-24. A text equivalent for every non-text element is provided ("alt" tags, captions, transcripts, etc.), and an audio description is provided for video-only content.
+24. A text equivalent for every non-text element is provided ("alt" tags, captions, transcripts, etc.), and audio description is provided for video-only content.

 Annotation for Standard 24